cm7sgt/android_device_samsung_galaxytabc/tools/readme.txt

 CREDITS

-See http://cmsgs.com for more info
-The github for CMSGS Tab is http://github.com/cm7sgt
+The github for CM7SGT Tab is http://github.com/cm7sgt

 It is based on great work of CyanogenMod and CM SGS/Teamhacksung http://cmsgs.com